 Too much, really.”

 Q: How Has The Show Changed Over The Years?

-The FCC does not regulate internet radio or podcasting, therefore I don’t feel constrained by advertisers, FCC regulations, station affiliations etc. I really just wanted something that allowed frank discussion and not having to think twice before saying something or have restrictions that might influence content.
-I would only consider satellite radio and have had multiple discussions regarding syndication of the show.
-We’ll see.”
+“The FCC does not regulate internet radio or podcasting; therefore I don’t feel constrained by advertisers, regulations, station affiliations, etc. I just wanted to create something that allowed for frank and honest discussion, without having to think twice before saying it or having my content influenced by any restrictions.

-Q: Do You Get Paid To Do The Show?
+Q: Do You Get Paid?

 “Nope.
-But I do accept tips.
+But I do accept tips and delicious baked goods.

 I get asked this pretty often, mainly why I would put so much effort into something without any compensation.
 The simple answer is that I enjoy it.
 For me, it’s no different than pouring countless hours into a hobby that you love.
 I am passionate about the things that I talk/write about, and the podcast/website is an excellent outlet for this.

 If people would like to support the show they can donate through Paypal.
 100% of all donations go into producing the program and covering hosting and website fees.

 I used to offer merchandise and may do so again in the future, and I appreciate those who have purchased Stimulated Boredom gear.
 I also have no intention or inclination ever to make people pay to hear the show either.”